🦋Exploring Spiritual Gifts & Unrest: A Journey of Healing & Understanding

 - Description: A water spirit believed to inhabit the Nile River, associated with protection and blessings.

-I don’t want to mess up the healing flow of this Garden Tour page, so I have the Rage category listed here!
+I don’t want to mess up the healing flow of this page, so I have the Rage category listed here!
 Sometimes I have to put my rage out of sight, out of mind.
-As I’m healing, I don’t want to always be reminded of my lowest moments.
+As I’m healing, I don’t want to always be reminded of my lowest, most painful moments.

 Again, click here to view blog posts categorized as The Storms: Rage that I Am Healing From